padamchick/Binary-puzzle/README.md

 * Changing the size of the board
 * Displaying the fields that cannot be filled
 * Automatic detection of the end of the game
-* Highlighting the fields that can by filled only in one way
+* Highlighting the fields that can be filled only in one way
 * Filling the highlighted fields